punchagan/punchagan.muse-amuse.in/content/blog/i-love-foss-how-do-i-start-contributing-code.md

 Some projects will definitely catch your eye, while you are exploring.
 Start using the ones that you need.
 Follow them!

-Start with using the bleeding edge [^fn:7] software.
+Start with using the bleeding edge&nbsp;[^fn:7] software.
 Bleeding edge refers to the latest sources of the project, where the active development is going on.
 Given the continuous nature of software development, using the latest source,